BolteAdrian/HR/README.md

 CVs and interviews management
 .NET Core 3.1
 HTML.Model and HTML.Console App must be taken out of the main file for them to work.
+In ConsumeModel.cs we need to change the path for  HRML.Model\MLModel.zip

 We need to create the database from the model (entities and context) by adding a migration.